-The Metropolitan Police Department (MPD) has enforcement authority in the District of Columbia and has concurrent jurisdiction to Howard University campuses.
+The Metropolitan Police Department (MPD) has enforcement authority in the District of Columbia and has concurrent jurisdiction with Howard University campuses.
 However for major crimes, such as homicides and sexual assaults, the local law enforcement agency would be the lead agency that conducts the criminal investigation.
-The existence of Memorandums of Understanding (MOU) between the Howard University Department of Public Safety and the Metropolitan Police Department are established to coordinate crime prevention and investigative efforts of both agencies.
+The existence of Memorandums of Understanding (MOU) between the Howard University Department of Public Safety and the Metropolitan Police Department is established to coordinate crime prevention and investigative efforts of both agencies.

-To this end, local law enforcement agencies may lead or assist with specialized and complex campus investigations, handle off-campus incidents and will be contacted at the request of a victim.
-Members of the HU-DPS and Campus Security Authorities or any other university officials will assist any victim who wants to file a criminal report with the local law enforcement agency.
-It should be noted, when considering filing a report, the victim retains the right to file the report and to seek prosecution.
+To this end, local law enforcement agencies may lead or assist with specialized and complex campus investigations, handle off-campus incidents and contacted at the request of a victim.
+Members of the HU-DPS and Campus Security Authorities will assist any victim who wants to file a criminal report with the local law enforcement agency, but the still victim retains the right to file the report and whether to seek prosecution.